codemattcode/website-form-to-email/README.md

-# website form to email
+# Website form to email

 ### change the *email@email.com* to your email address and receive emails from the web form